enkidevs/curriculum/react/intermediary/props-i/default-values-for-props.md

 };
 ```

-Here, the default value for the `text` prop is "Bonjour le monde!".
+Here, the default value for the `text` prop is `"Bonjour le monde!"`.

 As a consequence, `this.props.text` will have a value even if it's not specified by the parent component.